Using the Tray Method

 1. Supplementary Lighting

 I always recommend growing sundews under fluorescent tubes to maximize the amount of light your sundews will get.
+I usually keep the lights within 4 inches of the sundews- it's hard to give them too much light.
 If available, use both warm and cool fluorescent tubes in each fixture to maximize the spectrum the plant receives.

 (see my in-depth page about lighting for sundews.

-2. Consider how many sundews you have, and the area that you have to work with.
+2. Consider the area that you have to work with.

-a.)
-If you only have a few sundews or even just one, you may want to use a scaled-down version of what I'm about to describe.
-Your options are using plastic water-catchers that you can find for houseplants at stores such as Lowes, or you can buy a small plastic sterilite "shoebox" container.
 If you have a limited growing space, then a plant shelf by a window may work best.
 In this case, you can hang 2-foot fluorescent fixtures above each level.
-If you have a bit more room, a card table works quite well.
-You can have 2 levels of trays if you hang the fixtures from the metal supports just below the table surface (see the pic below).
+If you have room for a card table, you can have 2 levels of trays (see the pics below).

 3. Determine what setup will work best